MEET THE CANDIDATE

 Before taking public office, Mayor Peters held a variety of positions working with the underrepresented, providing a voice to those without.
 She served as a mediator, public defender and later as a child advocate attorney where she represented abused and neglected children in foster care.
 Mayor Peters is committed to improving the literacy rate in Georgia by reading to school aged children as often as she can.
 She additionally supports access to reading by volunteering as a voice over artist and recording books for the visually impaired and by stewarding a little free library in front of her home.

 Jannquell is a native of New Orleans, where her parents, two sisters, other family and many childhood friends still reside.
 She is a graduate of Country Day School and went on to graduate from Northern Michigan University.
 She also holds a law degree from Southern University Law Center and is currently in private practice.
-When she has free time, Mayor Peters enjoys playing golf, cooking, and spending time with family, friends and her dogs Sam and Max.
+Jannquell attends St. John’s Catholic Church and when she has free time, Mayor Peters enjoys playing golf, cooking, and spending time with family, friends and her dogs Sam and Max.